root-project/root/documentation/users-guide/FittingHistograms.md

 -   `xxmin`, `xxmax:`Thee fourth and fifth parameters specify the range over which to apply the fit.

-By default, the fitting function object is added to the histogram and is drawn in the current pad.
+By default, the fitted function object is added to the histogram and is drawn in the current pad.

+### The TGraph::Fit Method

+The signature for fitting a TGraph is exactly the same as for the `TH1`.
+Only some options apply only for fitting histograms, these are the options `L`, `WL` and `I`.
+These options apply instead only for `TGraph::Fit`:

+* `TGraph` specific *options*

+-  "`EX0`"  When fitting a `TGraphErrors` or a `TgraphAsymErrors` the errors on the coordinates are not used in the fit

+-  "`ROB`"  in case of linear fitting use the Robust fitting.
+Compute  the LTS regression coefficients (robust (resistant) regression), using the default fraction of good points.
+-  "`ROB=0.x`"  as above, but compute the LTS regression coefficients, using 0.x as a fraction of good points.

+## The `TF1` function class

+Here we will show how to create the `TF1` class that is used for fitting histograms and graphs.

-## Fit with a Predefined Function
+### Fit with a Predefined Function

 To fit a histogram with a predefined function, simply pass the name of